synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 will serve as the canonical source of truth.
 If two or more chains disagree, the chain that is the canonical source of truth gets to decide the real state, and the other chains will need to be corrected to match the correct state.

+### Client Smart Contract Application Developer
+The developer who is creating an application that requires [Cross Chain Messaging](#cross-chain-messaging-system) is referred to as the "Client Smart Contract Application Developer".
+These are the customers of the [Synapse Messaging System](#synapse-messaging-system).

 ### Client Receiving Smart Contract
 If a Smart Contract application requires sending cross chain messages, it must develop and deploy a Smart Contract to receive messages sent by the [Client Sending Smart Contract](#client-sending-smart-contract).